onzfonz/comp227/src/content/7/en/part7a.md

 The exercises in this seventh part of the course differ a bit from the ones before.
 In this and the next chapter, as usual, there are [exercises related to the theory in the chapter](/part7/react_router#exercises-7-1-7-3).

-In addition to the exercises in this and the next chapter, there are a series of exercises in which we'll be revising what we've learned during the whole course by expanding the Bloglist application which we worked on during parts 4 and 5.
+In addition to the exercises in this and the next chapter, there are a series of exercises in which we'll be revising what we've learned during the whole course by expanding the Bloglist application, which we worked on during parts 4 and 5.

 ### Application navigation structure